Industry & News

 Cars and Bids launched in 2020, founded by automotive YouTube personality Doug DeMuro.
 His brief was specific: create an auction platform for enthusiast cars from the 1980s onward, vehicles that do not fit the traditional collector mold but resonate with buyers who care about quirks, engineering, and drivability.
 A Japanese Kei car or a '90s sport-compact does not belong in the same auction house as a pre-war Bugatti, and DeMuro built C&B on that premise.

-Bring a Trailer has a longer runway.
-Randy Nonnenberg established it in 2007 as a blog aggregating remarkable finds from obscure online classifieds.
-Over more than a decade, it evolved into the benchmark auction platform for vintage, classic, and exotic vehicles.
-Its curatorial reputation grew steadily, and today a BaT listing carries weight with serious collectors in a way few other platforms can match.
+Bring a Trailer has been at this longer.
+Randy Nonnenberg co-founded it and the platform grew over time into the benchmark auction site for vintage, classic, and exotic vehicles.
+Its curatorial reputation is established, and today a BaT listing carries weight with serious collectors in a way few other platforms can match.

 Vehicle Focus: Modern Gems vs. Classic Pedigree